Supporting New Zealand small businesses for 5 years.

 Reason #3 – Buying More Inventory

 Categorised as assets on the balance sheet, inventory is a major investment for retail and manufacturing businesses.
 To keep everything running smoothly, you must ensure that your business is well-stocked.
+Existing businesses often need to demonstrate financial stability, including proper documentation of debts and assets, when applying for inventory financing.

 This can sometimes prove difficult if you run into a shortfall elsewhere.
 You might run into a situation where you don’t collect money upfront for your goods.
 If you offer payment terms, for example, you still have to pay for the raw materials or stock for future sales first.